nitish-0211/python-keylogger/README.md

 ## Advanced Python Keylogger for Windows

-NOTE: This project should be used for authorized testing or educational purposes only.
-You are free to copy, modify and reuse the source code at your own risk.

 ### Uses
 Some uses of a keylogger are:
 - Security Testing: improving the protection against hidden key loggers;